Mohun Bagan AC: Departments

+Mohun Bagan Athletic Club, established on 15 August 1889, gradually developed into one of India’s most prominent multi-sports institutions.
+The club mainly has six sports departments: football, cricket, field hockey, tennis, athletics and eSports.
+Football remained the club’s primary sport, while cricket was introduced in the early 20th century, followed by departments such as field hockey, tennis, athletics and e-sports in later years.

+The club became a major force in Indian football after winning the historic 1911 IFA Shield against East Yorkshire Regiment on 29 July, 1911.
+Mohun Bagan is currently the most successful football club in India and has become the champions of India for a record seventh time.

+Mohun Bagan also made important contributions to the development of several other sports in Bengal and India.
+Over the decades, the club has produced and represented numerous national-level athletes across different disciplines.
+Due to its long sporting legacy and consistent success, Mohun Bagan is widely regarded as one of the most influential clubs in Indian sports history.

 Football

 The Mohun Bagan football team is the most distinguished and revered department of this club.
 It was the original department with which the club was founded in 1889.
 The team plays its home matches mostly at the Vivekananda Yuba Bharati Krirangan and also at the Mohun Bagan Ground.
 It competes in the Indian Super League, the top tier of Indian football league system.
 The team is most notable for its victory over the East Yorkshire Regiment in the 1911 IFA Shield final.
 It is the most successful team in the country.
 In its 130th year of existence, the team was inducted into the "Club of Pioneers", a network of the oldest existing football clubs around the world, on 29 July 2019.

 Cricket

 The Mohun Bagan cricket team participates in various tournaments for varying age groups conducted by the Cricket Association of Bengal.
 Currently, it participates in the CAB First Division League, CAB Senior Knockout, CAB Super League, and JC Mukherjee Trophy.
 The team plays its home matches mostly at the Eden Gardens and also at the Jadavpur University Campus Ground.
 They have won over 100 major state-level trophies so far.
 In past many big names like Sourav Ganguly, Sachin Tendulkar, Virat Kohli, MS Dhoni and even Sri Lankan player Chaminda Vaas had played for the club.